Internet Governance Forum: IGF IV — Sharm El Sheikh, Egypt 2009

-Egypt hosted the fourth IGF meeting from 15–18 November 2009 in Sharm El Sheikh.
+Egypt hosted the fourth IGF meeting from 15 to 18 November 2009 in Sharm El Sheikh.
 The overall theme for the meeting was: "Internet Governance – Creating Opportunities for all".
 IGF IV marked the beginning of a new multi-stakeholder process.
 The main sessions on the agenda were (i) Managing critical Internet resources; (ii) Security, openness and privacy; (iii) Access and diversity; (iv) Internet governance in light of the WSIS principles; (v) Taking stock and the way forward: the desirability of the continuation of the forum; and (vi) Emerging Issues: impact of social networks.
 A key focus of IGF 2009 was encouraging youth participation in Internet Governance issues.